-- D. marginata ‘Tricolor,’ which has dark red margins, green leaves, and an ivory stripe down the leaf center
+- D. marginata Tricolor, which has dark red margins, green leaves, and an ivory stripe down the leaf center

-- D. marginata ‘Bicolor,’with red and green stripes
+- D. marginata Bicolor,’with red and green stripes

 - D. marginata, the basic form with dark green leaves and thin red leaf margins

-Another thing to keep in mind with Dracaena marginata is that beautiful as they are, the plant is also poisonous.
+Keep in mind with Dracaena marginata is that beautiful as they are, the plant is also poisonous.
 While it's not harmful to humans, the leaves are extremely toxic to cats and dogs.
 If your pets like to nibble on your houseplants, this might not be a good fit for your home and should be avoided.

 Although they are usually disease resistant, Dracaena marginata are susceptible to scale, mealybugs, and thrips.
 Mealybugs are easy to identify.
 They leave small, sticky, cottony deposits.
 Dracaena marginata plants are also very susceptible to the common plant pest, spider mites.
 They tend to occur when temperatures are warm and the air is very dry.
 They are very difficult to see until they have already damaged the plant.